mongodb/docs-compass/source/includes/intro-command-line-connection.rst

 You can start a |compass-short| session from the command line.

-A command line start can be scripted which makes it easier to deploy
-|compass-short| in enterprise environments.
-For example, you can
+In enterprise environments, a scripted start can make it easier to deploy |compass-short|.
+For example, to limit access to sensitive systems, you can configure a command line start so that |compass-short|
-configure |compass-short| to run on a jump host to limit access to sensitive systems.
+can run on a jump host.